tomjtoth/remote_storage/README.md

 # About

-Remote version of `localStorage`, 1 GIGANTIC security hole.
+Remote and `async` version of `localStorage`, 1 GIGANTIC security hole.

 ## Build